 Access: 3-min walk from Chichibu Station (Chichibu Railway), 15-min walk from Seibu-Chichibu Station (Seibu Chichibu Line)

-Across from Chichibu Shrine you’ll find Banba street.
-This traditional shopping street is peppered with bits of nostalgia.
+Besides visiting shrines and temples, many other Chichibu activities await.
+In fact, across from Chichibu Shrine, you’ll find Banba street.
+Nostalgia has a strong presence on this traditional shopping street.
 As you walk down its brick roads, you’ll spot buildings that date back as far as the late Taisho period.
-The famous Yasudaya butcher shop found here, first opened in 1916 and is well known for delicious foods like miso marinated pork.
-You can keep the nostalgic feeling going once you reach the retro looking Taizando Café which is situated inside a renovated Japanese house.
+The famous Yasudaya butcher shop found here, first opened in 1916.
+Still it impresses with delicious foods like miso marinated pork.
+You can keep the nostalgic feeling going once you reach Taizando Café which is situated inside an old renovated Japanese house.
+Consequently, it has a retro look.
 Inside the walls is a quaint place to relax among vintage furniture and décor.
-It’s perfect for enjoying nice a cup of tea with a delicious dessert such as their popular nougat glace. .
+It’s perfect for enjoying nice a cup of tea with a delicious dessert such as their popular nougat glace.

 Hours: 1pm – 5pm (last order 4:30pm)